-Of course, by attempting to provide a simplified picture of a domain, taxonomies are often incomplete.
+Of course, by attempting to provide an abstracted picture of a domain, taxonomies may be incomplete.
 In some cases, we have separately categorized aspects that are closely related.
 Dynamic query widgets enabling data specification often serve as a means of view navigation.
 Selection techniques are also central to effective annotation schemes.

 In other instances, we have selectively omitted material.
 First, we do not go into great depth regarding implementation details.
-Supporting real-time interactivity often requires careful attention to system design, particularly for large data sets.
+Supporting real-time interactivity often requires careful attention to system design, especially for large data sets.
 While popular platforms for large data analysis such as MapReduce \cite{mapreduce} achieve adequate throughput, high latency and lack of online processing limit fluent interaction.
 The demands of truly interactive analysis pose important research challenges for the designers of analysis platforms, ranging from low-latency architectures to intelligent sampling and aggregation methods (c.f., \cite{keim:vda}).

 Our taxonomy is also somewhat sparing in its discussion of the current frontier of visual analytics research.
 For example, how to best incorporate (semi-)automated statistical methods within a visualization environment is a central challenge.
 Our discussion of derived data only scratches the surface.
 A related concern is the task of data wrangling \cite{wrangling}: reformatting, cleaning and integrating data sets so that they are amenable to visual analysis.
 Incorrect or improperly structured data diverts the attention and energy of trained analysts and presents a significant barrier to newcomers.
-As data cleaning requires nuanced human judgment ("is this outlier an error or a discovery?"), data wrangling is a necessarily interactive process combining statistical methods, visualization, and interaction techniques.
+As data cleaning requires nuanced human judgment based on domain knowledge ("is this outlier an error or a discovery?"), data wrangling is a necessarily interactive process combining statistical methods, visualization, and interaction techniques.
 This topic deserves a deeper treatment than we can provide within our compact taxonomy.

 The above concerns represent active areas of research, and we expect our characterization of the field to evolve in the years to come.
-Validating and refining this framework is a community project that proceeds by feedback, critique and refinement.
+Validating and evolving this framework is a community project that can proceed through feedback, critique and refinement by visual analytics researchers and practitioners.
 We invite the insights and commentary of the visualization, statistics, database and HCI communities, and eagerly anticipate the continued flowering of improved tools for making sense of the wealth of data that surrounds us.